Bypass the primary and secondary navigation and continue reading the main body of the page

 Answer

-The Office of International Services and Engagement assists all international students with inquiries regarding I-20 processing and visa information.
+The Office of International Services and Study Abroad assists all international students with inquiries regarding I-20 processing and visa information.
 A student must first be admitted and submit documented proof of financial responsibility before the I-20 can be issued.
 You must then contact an American embassy or consulate to begin the visa process.